javascript-tutorial/en.javascript.info/1-js/99-js-misc/01-proxy/article.md

 alert(user.name); // John
 ```

-In particular, `Reflect` allows to call operators (`new`, `delete`...) as functions (`Reflect.construct`, `Reflect.deleteProperty`, ...).
+In particular, `Reflect` allows us to call operators (`new`, `delete`...) as functions (`Reflect.construct`, `Reflect.deleteProperty`, ...).
 That's an interesting capability, but here another thing is important.

 **For every internal method, trappable by `Proxy`, there's a corresponding method in `Reflect`, with the same name and arguments as `Proxy` trap.**

 So we can use `Reflect` to forward an operation to the original object.

-In this example both traps `get` and `set` transparently (as if they didn't exist) forward reading/writing operations to the object, showing a message:
+In this example, both traps `get` and `set` transparently (as if they didn't exist) forward reading/writing operations to the object, showing a message:

 ```js run
 let user = {